mckenzielee/Qi-Docs/docs/Qi_Types.rst

 can be ordered is permitted.
 Other indexes (secondary indexes), are defined in the SdsStream.
 Indexes are discussed in greater detail here: :doc:`indexes`

+When defining a type, consider how the events will be represented in a stream.
+The SdsType defines each event in the stream.
+An event is a single unit whose properties have values that relate to the index; that is, each property of an SdsType event is related to the event’s index.
+Each event is a single unit.

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.

 SdsTypes define how events are associated and read within a collection of events, or SdsStream.
 The read